saslani/saslani.github.io/_posts/2018-11-07-leadership-styles.md

       <p>
         In this article, I am going to discus come management styles I have seen (not all styles of course) throughout my career.
         We will also touch base on exploration vs exploitation.
 There are leaders who are explorers are innovators who lead people to find new places or ideas.
-Lewis and Clark Expedition and Apple under Steve Jobs are exaples of innovation
-        <b>lead</b> by an explorer(s).
+Innovation is done by explorers.
+Operations is done by Exploiters.
+Lewis and Clark Expedition and Apple under Steve Jobs are examples of innovation <b>lead</b> by an explorer(s).
       </p>
     </div>
   </div>